syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-UWP.md

 # Convert Word document to PDF in UWP

-Syncfusion Essential DocIO is a [UWP Word library](https://www.syncfusion.com/document-processing/word-framework/uwp/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
+Syncfusion DocIO is a [.NET Core Word library](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **convert a Word document to PDF in UWP**.

 ## Steps to convert Word document to PDF in UWP: